gammapy/gammapy/docs/image/sky_image.rst

 Where the optional string ``'empty'`` specifies the name of the image.

-Some basic info on the map is shown when calling:
+Some basic info on the image is shown when calling:

 .. code::